 National Junior Honor Society (NJHS) ranks as one of the oldest and most prestigious national organizations for middle school students.
 Chapters exist in more than 60% of the nation’s middle schools and since 1929, millions of students have been selected for membership.
 NJHS is sponsored by the National Association of Secondary School Principals, which also sponsors the National Honor Society.
 To qualify, interested 6th to 8th grade students must meet a minimum grade requirement in each core subject, as well as document their leadership, character, citizenship and service traits.
 A faculty committee reviews all submissions and votes to extend invitations to NJHS in the spring.
 Mrs. Susan Pfund, our second grade teacher, serves as faculty mentor for the program.

-Upon conclusion of Cub Scouts, the boys have the option of bridging into the St. John Boy Scout pack.
-Boys must be at least 10 years old and have completed the fifth grade to enter Boy Scouts.
+Boys at least 10 years old who have completed the fifth grade are invited to join Boy Scouts at St. John.
 The scout program achieves the Boy Scout of America's objectives of developing character, citizenship and personal fitness, through merit badges achievements, camping trips, and community service projects.

-The Cub Scouts and Boy Scouts participate at St. John in the annual Scout Sunday in March.
+The Boy Scouts participate at St. John in the annual Scout Sunday in March.
 The scouts also help with the annual Broom and Groom, a springtime outdoor campus landscaping and clean up day.
-Scout programs are volunteer led.

 American Heritage Girls